 The prizes included cups and trophies and a mega champion's trophy for the overall winner, which was bagged by a highly trained classical Indian danseuse, a teen, who enthralled the audience with her brilliant performance.
 The event had media coverage, and performances were broadcast on the local TV channel as well as on the internet.

-the pre-primary at Redbridge, paraded in a graduation march, smartly
+Redbridge, paraded in a graduation march, smartly dressed in

 The special assembly in the morning drew in all the parents of the graduating class, all the school faculty and administrative staff.
 The school choir sang several melodious songs to cheer the graduating children, moreover, the primary school children put up a lovely group dance and the teachers sang a song to bid adieu and congratulate the graduates as they move up to the Primary School.

 The Principal, Mr. Christopher Browne gave a warm speech to congratulate the children and their parents; he particularly appreciated the excellent effort put in by the pre-primary teachers.

 The orientation into Primary was organized on the same day by Ms. Karen Kunder, Head of Academics and IBDP coordinator, who made a thorough presentation for parents on the vertical alignment of the academic school curriculum and taught program for the children in the next phase of their schooling.